lyteword/chspurgeon-tod/volume-4/psalm-88.md

 **Title &mdash;** *Mahalath Leannoth* I lean to the idea, that the words *Mahalath Leannoth,* are intended to denote some musical instrument of the plaintive order, and in this opinion *Kimchi* and other Jewish writers perfectly agree.
 They assert that it was a wind instrument, answering very much to the flute, and employed mainly in giving utterance to sentiments of grief, upon occasions of great sorrow and lamentation.
 With this view of the title, I should look for no new translation, but should just read it substantially as our translators here: "A Song or Psalm for the sons of Korah", to the giver of victory, upon Mahalath Leannoth, an instruction for Heman, the Ezrahite.— *John Morison.*

 **Title &mdash;** *Leannoth* is variously rendered, according as it is derived from hne, *anah, to suffer, be afflicted,* or from hne *anah, to chant, sing.* Gesenius, De Wette, Dr. Davies, and others take the latter view; while Mudge, Hengtenberg, Alexander, and others take the former.
-Mudge translates, *to create dejection;* Alexander renders, *mahalath leannoth, concerning afflictive sickness;* Hengstenberg reads, *upon the distress of oppression.* The Septuagint (apokriyhnai) and the Vulgate (*respondendum*) indicate a *responsive* song, and Houbigant translates the words in question, *for the choirs, that they may answer.* Many etymologists consider the primary idea of hne, *anah, to sing,* that of *answering.* The tone of the Psalm in question, however, being decidedly that of *sadness and dejection,* it appears more probable that *leannoth* denotes the strictly elegiac character of the performance, and the whole title may read therefore, "A Song or Psalm, for the sons of Korah, to the chief musician, upon the flutes (or the hollow instruments,)to afflict (or cause dejection,)a didactic Psalm of Heman, the Ezrahite."— *F.G.
-Hibbard, in "The Psalms chronologically arranged, with Historical Introductions."
+Mudge translates, *to create dejection;* Alexander renders, *mahalath leannoth, concerning afflictive sickness;* Hengstenberg reads, *upon the distress of oppression.* The Septuagint (apokriyhnai) and the Vulgate (*respondendum*) indicate a *responsive* song, and Houbigant translates the words in question, *for the choirs, that they may answer.* Many etymologists consider the primary idea of hne, *anah, to sing,* that of *answering.* The tone of the Psalm in question, however, being decidedly that of *sadness and dejection,* it appears more probable that *leannoth* denotes the strictly elegiac character of the performance, and the whole title may read therefore, "A Song or Psalm, for the sons of Korah, to the chief musician, upon the flutes (or the hollow instruments,)to afflict (or cause dejection,)a didactic Psalm of Heman, the Ezrahite."— *F. G. Hibbard, in "The Psalms chronologically arranged, with Historical Introductions."
 New York, 1856.*

-**Title &mdash;** The explanation:—to be performed mournfully with subdued voice, agrees with the mournful contents, whose tone is even more gloomy than that of Ps 77:1-20.— *From "The Psalms, by C.B.
-Moll."
+**Title &mdash;** The explanation:—to be performed mournfully with subdued voice, agrees with the mournful contents, whose tone is even more gloomy than that of Ps 77:1-20.— *From "The Psalms, by C. B. Moll."
 (Lange's Series of Commentaries.* )

 **Title &mdash;** — *Heman.*

-1\.David was not the only man acquainted with sad exercise and affliction of spirit, for here is another, to wit, *Heman the Ezrahite,* as deep in trouble of spirit as he or any other beside.
+1\.
+David was not the only man acquainted with sad exercise and affliction of spirit, for here is another, to wit, *Heman the Ezrahite,* as deep in trouble of spirit as he or any other beside.

-2\.They are not all men of weak minds and shallow wit who are acquainted with trouble of spirit, and borne down with the sense of God's wrath; for here is *Heman,* one amongst the wisest of all Israel, (and inferior to none for wisdom, except to Solomon alone), under the heaviest exercise we can imagine possible for a saint.
+2\.
+They are not all men of weak minds and shallow wit who are acquainted with trouble of spirit, and borne down with the sense of God's wrath; for here is *Heman,* one amongst the wisest of all Israel, (and inferior to none for wisdom, except to Solomon alone), under the heaviest exercise we can imagine possible for a saint.

-3\.When it pleaseth God to exercise a man of parts, of great gifts and graces, he can make his burden proportionable to his strength, and give him as much to do with the difficulties he puts him to, as a weaker man shall find in his exercise, as appeareth in the experience of *Heman.*
+3\.
+When it pleaseth God to exercise a man of parts, of great gifts and graces, he can make his burden proportionable to his strength, and give him as much to do with the difficulties he puts him to, as a weaker man shall find in his exercise, as appeareth in the experience of *Heman.*

-4\.Wise men in their trouble must take the same course with the simpler sort of men; that is, they must run to God as others do, and seek relief only in his grace, who as he distributeth the measures of trouble, can also give comfort, ease, and deliverance from them, as the practice of *Heman* doth teach us.
+4\.
+Wise men in their trouble must take the same course with the simpler sort of men; that is, they must run to God as others do, and seek relief only in his grace, who as he distributeth the measures of trouble, can also give comfort, ease, and deliverance from them, as the practice of *Heman* doth teach us.

-5\.What trouble of wounded spirit some of God's children have felt in former times, others dear to God may find the like in after ages, and all men ought to prepare for the like, and should not think the exercise strange when it cometh, but must comfort themselves in this, that other saints whose refines are recorded in Scripture, have been under like affliction; for the Psalm is appointed "to give instruction"; it is *Maschil of Heman.*
+5\.
+What trouble of wounded spirit some of God's children have felt in former times, others dear to God may find the like in after ages, and all men ought to prepare for the like, and should not think the exercise strange when it cometh, but must comfort themselves in this, that other saints whose refines are recorded in Scripture, have been under like affliction; for the Psalm is appointed "to give instruction"; it is *Maschil of Heman.*

-6\.What is at one time matter of mourning to one of God's children, may become matter of joy and singing afterward, both to himself and to others, as this sad anguish of spirit in *Heman* is made a song of joy unto God's glory, and the comfort of all afflicted souls, labouring under the sense of sin and felt wrath of God, unto the world's end; it is *A Song, a Psalm for the sons of Korah.*
+6\.
+What is at one time matter of mourning to one of God's children, may become matter of joy and singing afterward, both to himself and to others, as this sad anguish of spirit in *Heman* is made a song of joy unto God's glory, and the comfort of all afflicted souls, labouring under the sense of sin and felt wrath of God, unto the world's end; it is *A Song, a Psalm for the sons of Korah.*

-7\.Such as are most heartily afflicted in spirit, and do flee to God for reconciliation and consolation through Christ, have no reason to suspect themselves, that they are not esteemed of and loved as dear children, because they feel so much of God's wrath: for here is a saint who hath drunken of that cup (as deep as any who shall read this Psalm,)here is one so much loved and honoured of God, as to be a penman of Holy Scripture, and a pattern of faith and patience unto others; even *Heman the Ezrahite.* — *David Dickson.*
+7\.
+Such as are most heartily afflicted in spirit, and do flee to God for reconciliation and consolation through Christ, have no reason to suspect themselves, that they are not esteemed of and loved as dear children, because they feel so much of God's wrath: for here is a saint who hath drunken of that cup (as deep as any who shall read this Psalm,)here is one so much loved and honoured of God, as to be a penman of Holy Scripture, and a pattern of faith and patience unto others; even *Heman the Ezrahite.* — *David Dickson.*

 **Whole Psalm.** "We have in this Psalm the voice of our suffering Redeemer", says Horne; and the contents may be thus briefly stated—